Wuji County

-Wuji County (无极县 (無極縣, Limitless)) is a county of Hebei Province, North China, it is under the administration of the prefecture-level city of Shijiazhuang, the provincial capital.
+Wuji County (无极县 (無極縣, Limitless)) is a county of Hebei Province, North China, under the administration of the prefecture-level city of Shijiazhuang, the provincial capital.
 The county covers an area of 524 km2, and had a population of 451,377 (as of 2020).
 Wuji County has 6 towns, 4 townships and 1 Hui autonomous township, total 213 villages.
 It borders Shenze County to the east, Gaocheng District to the west and southwest, Dingzhou City to the north, and Jinzhou City to the southeast.